gribanj/terraform-azure-resource-group/README.md

 ## Ternary Operator

 This module makes use of the ternary operation, which is a simple form of if-else conditional logic.
-It's structured as follows: in Terraform.
-The ternary operator works like this:
+It's structured as follows:

 `condition ? true_val : false_val`